 The History of Detroit Public Television

 Detroit Public Television (DPTV) began broadcasting in 1955 as WTVS Channel 56, a non-commercial, educational TV station licensed to the Detroit Educational Television Foundation.
-As a community licensee, DPTV now operates three digital broadcast television channels:
+As a community licensee, DPTV now operates four digital broadcast television channels:

 - 56.1 (DPTV’s High Definition main channel)